What Is the Gross Profit Ratio?

 #4 – Gross Profit Ratio Formula

-Let us now move on to the significance and implications of the Gross Profit Ratio.
+Let us now move on to the significance and implications of the gross profit ratio.

-- It helps in Inter-Firm comparison of the results of trading activity.
+- It helps in inter-firm comparison of the results of trading activity.

 - It determines the edge the company has in the market.

-If the analysis of the Gross Profit trend indicates an increase in the percentage, we can arrive at any of the following conclusions:
+If the analysis of the gross profit trend indicates an increase in the percentage, we can arrive at any of the following conclusions: –

 - There is an increase in the selling price of the goods without a corresponding increase in the cost of goods sold.

-- In a similar manner, there is a decrease in the cost of goods sold without a corresponding decrease in the selling price of the goods.
+- Similarly, there is a decrease in the cost of goods sold without a corresponding reduction in the selling price.

-- The value of the Opening Stock is overstated or the value of the Closing Stock is understated.
+- The value of the opening stock is overstated, or the value of the closing stock is understated.